Helpline 07939 046 030

 Freephone 0300 102 17 22*

-Transition is the process of moving your care from children’s to adult services.
+Transition is the process of moving your care from children’s to adult's services.
 It is an extremely important process as growing up means you will take control of your healthcare needs.

-Transition refers to the full process, including initial planning, the actual transfer between children and adult services, and the support that you should receive throughout the whole process.
+Transition refers to the full process, including the initial planning, the actual transfer between children's and adult's services, and the support you should receive throughout the whole process.

-We considered providing a comprehensive guide to Transition a few years back, but after careful consideration and consultation with various hospital units across the country, we felt that this approach would not be very practical as every regional paediatric department has their own internal guidelines and practices.
-If we insisted on a UK-wide approach, it would not necessarily be helpful to you, as you need to work closely with your own care providers and how this is handled in your local hospital.
+We considered providing a comprehensive guide to transition a few years back, but after careful consideration and after talking with various hospital units across the country, we felt that this would not be very practical or very helpful, as every regional paediatric department has their own internal guidelines and practices.
+If we insisted on a UK-wide approach, it would not necessarily be helpful as it may cause tensions.
+Since you need to work closely with your own care providers, you need everything to be friendly, and to work together with your local hospital in a positive way.

-We therefore feel it will be more useful for us to educate you, your families and carers, on what support you should expect to receive, as well as how our team of Nerve Tumours UK Specialist NF Nurses/Advisors can support you and your family throughout your Transition journey.
+We therefore feel it will be more useful for us to educate you, your families, and your carers, on what basic level of support you should expect to receive, as well as how our team of Nerve Tumours UK Specialist NF Nurses and Advisors can support you and your family throughout your transition journey.

-We obviously have taken into consideration the guidelines set out by NICE, the National Institute for Heath and Care Excellence, for TransitionFor those of you wanting to read them, here is a link.
+Obviously, we have taken into consideration the guidelines set out by NICE, the National Institute for Health and Care Excellence, for transitionYou can read them by clicking the button below.

 Considerations